 “Losing him this year has been truly devastating.
 No-one should suffer as much as he did during his last weeks.
 We really want to understand where and how he came into contact with asbestos and are looking for information – however big or small – from anyone who worked with dad.”

 Mesothelioma is almost exclusively caused by asbestos and often develops decades after exposure.
 According to the Health and Safety Executive, mesothelioma killed 2,446 people in Great Britain in 2018.

-Mr Dent’s family is being supported by Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.
+Mr Dent’s family is being supported by expert mesothelioma lawyers at Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.

 Helen Tomlin, of Thompsons Solicitors, said: “John’s family want and deserve answers.
 To lose their dad to such a terrible disease was a huge blow this year and the way he suffered will never leave them.
 We are working with them to try and piece together the story of John’s career and, in particular, where and how he was exposed to mesothelioma.

 “Any help or information we can get from colleagues who worked with him from 1971 to 2008 would be really helpful and hopefully provide some answers for the family.”